 If you need access to cash quickly, then a high-yield savings account may not be a good fit.

-Eligibility for high-yield accounts
+Eligibility for high-yield savings accounts

 To get your account started, you need to provide basic information, such as your name, address and Social Security number.

 Some accounts have a minimum deposit or minimum balance requirements.
 Others may offer bonuses based on your initial deposit.
 For instance, you may earn a $500 cash-back bonus if your initial deposit is $25,000 or more.